Sleep Apnea

 Risk Factors

+Undiagnosed sleep apnea or sleep disordered breathing in children can lead to excessive daytime tiredness with the related symptoms of inattention and hyperactivity.
 Sleep apnea can affect anyone.
 If you think you might sleep have apnea, please consult your doctor right away.
 The good news is that myofunctional therapy can also help!

 Myofunctional Therapy and Sleep Apnea